 4. Northwestern University

 Northwestern University offers undergraduate English courses that cover everything from medieval romance to Renaissance poetry to queer modernisms.
-For graduate students, expect courses such as Studies in Shakespeare & Early Drama: Early Modern Sexualities and Studies in Romantic Literature: Lyric Environments.
+For grad students, expect courses such as Studies in Shakespeare & Early Drama: Early Modern Sexualities and Studies in Romantic Literature: Lyric Environments.
 The graduate programs within the Northwestern English department prove comprehensive in their range of specializations and are designed to serve a variety of intellectual needs and encourage the succession of professional goals for all bookworms that apply.
 Ph.D. candidates receive full and competitive financial aid, travel grants, assistance on the job market and mentorships by members of its department.

 Nearby bookstores such as Amaranth Books boast rare and seemingly unattainable books eluding the hands of collectors, in addition to taking novels off of bookworms’ hands to allow for the most recent books from their hauls to fit on their shelves.
 Bookends & Beginnings hosts interesting literary events for students to attend during their downtime that allows for creative rather than scholarly discourse.
 Students can bring their spoils from their book buys to the Northwestern University library, where they can read their newest book as they ignore their required reading in one of the many study spaces provided.
 Students can also work within the library, where positions range from hourly-wage student jobs to full-time staff and professional librarian positions that bookworms may aspire to secure while studying for their Master’s.
 Northwestern University offers a multitude of literary and bookish opportunities for interested and eager bookworms.